Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 Add Margin into trading account

-Step 3 – Create Watchlist
+Step 3 – Create a Watchlist

 Find the most liquid options that you want to trade using the NSE India or MoneyControl website as mentioned earlier.

 On the left-hand top, you have the search option, where you can type the option name.
-For example, you can type BHEL JUL 45 for the stock option of BHEL shares.
+For example, you can type BHEL JAN 245 for the stock option of BHEL shares.

-Add contract to watchlist
+BHEL Options trading - Add to watchlist

 Step 4 – Place an Option Buy Order